yousefelassal/quote-cron/README.md

 > One machine can do the work of fifty ordinary men.
 No machine can do the work of one extraordinary man.

 > In action a great heart is the chief qualification.
 In work, a great head.

+> Think how hard physics would be if particles could think.